o3de/o3de.org/content/docs/welcomeguide/wg-editor.md

 ## Navigating the Lumberyard Perspective viewport<a name="navigation"></a>

-Lumberyard’s interaction model will be familiar to anyone who has played a first\-person PC game, with a few minor tweaks and additions\.
+Lumberyard's interaction model will be familiar to anyone who has played a first\-person PC game, with a few minor tweaks and additions\.
 Movement is handled by keyboard input, and view is handled by pointer device input\.

 ![\[WSAD and Mouse graphic.\]](/images/welcomeguide/wg-WASD.png)
 +  **W** – Move forward\.